Ramil Sheydayev: Loan to Qarabağ

 On 31 August 2017, Qarabağ announced the signing of Sheydayev on a season-long loan deal.
 Sheydayev made his Azerbaijan Premier League debut for Qarabağ in a 2–0 home victory against Kapaz on 17 September 2017.
 He scored his first goal for Qarabağ in the Azerbaijan Premier League match against Kapaz in a 1–0 away victory on 14 April 2018.

-Ramil Sheydayev made his debut for the UEFA Champions League group stage game in a 1–1 away draw against Atlético Madrid in Wanda Metropolitano on 31 October 2017.
+Sheydayev made his debut for the UEFA Champions League group stage game in a 1–1 away draw against Atlético Madrid in Wanda Metropolitano on 31 October 2017.

 Krylia Sovetov Samara

 On 17 August 2018, Sheydayev signed one-year contract with Krylia Sovetov Samara.
-He made his Russian Premier League debut with Krylia Sovetov on 19 August 2018 as a substitute for Vladimir Poluyakhtov in a game against Lokomotiv Moscow.
-He opened the 2019 calendar year part of the season by scoring in 3 games in a row, as Krylia acquired 7 points, including a goal on his 23rd birthday against FC Anzhi Makhachkala.
+He made his Russian Premier League debut with Krylia Sovetov Samara on 19 August 2018 as a substitute for Vladimir Poluyakhtov in a game against Lokomotiv Moscow.
+He opened the 2019 calendar year part of the season by scoring in three games in a row, as Krylia acquired seven points, including a goal on his 23rd birthday against Anzhi Makhachkala.